 Except in rare circumstances, total funding from WPF should not exceed 25% of an organization's operating budget.

-All aspects of project development and execution, including planning, design, materials and equipment, community engagement, staffing, and implementation, are eligible for funding.
+All aspects of project development and execution, including planning, design, materials and equipment, community engagement, staffing, implementation, and capital expenses are eligible for funding.